Frequently Asked Questions

 When will I receive my benefit payment and advice?

 Your benefit is paid on the last business day of the month.
-The payment advice is mailed out on the business day prior to the last day of the month.
+The payment advice is also mailed out on the last business day of the month.